Where is my UTR Number?

 When will I receive my UTR number?

-Once you register for Self Assessment or set up your own limited company, you’ll receive your UTR number in the post within 10 days.
+You’ll receive your UTR number in the post within 10 days of setting yourself up for Self Assessment or registering your limited company.
 If you need it sooner, log into your Personal Tax account or the HMRC app – it should be there a little earlier.

 Do I need more than one UTR number?

 This depends on what sort of business you operate.
-If you’re a sole trader, even if you have multiple sole trader businesses, you’ll only have one personal UTR number.
-That’s because sole traders aren’t legally separate from their business – you are the business!
+If you’re a sole trader you’ll only have one personal UTR number, even if you have multiple sole trader businesses.
+As a sole trader you aren’t legally separate from your business, so all your different sole trader roles are seen as one legal entity.

-If you’re a limited company, you’re seen as a separate entity from your business, so you’ll have:
+If you’re operating a limited company, you are seen as a separate entity from your business, so you’ll have:

-• A UTR number for your company, to pay your Corporation Tax
+• A UTR number for your company, to pay its Corporation Tax

 • And a separate one for your own personal taxes, that you’ll need when you submit a Self Assessment tax return to report any personal income you receive

-Anyone running multiple limited companies will need a separate UTR number for each one to pay Corporation Tax.
+Anyone running multiple limited companies will need a separate UTR number for each one to submit its own Company Tax Return.
 If you do have multiple UTR numbers, file them away somewhere safe so you don’t get them mixed up!

 What happens if I don’t receive my UTR number or if I lose it?

-If you’ve either lost your UTR number or have yet to receive one (and it’s been over 10 days since you registered for your Self Assessment), you can request it via the Self Assessment helpline.
+If you’ve either lost your UTR number or have yet to receive one (and it’s been over 10 days since you registered), you can request it via the Self Assessment helpline.

-If you’re a limited company and need your UTR number for your Corporation Tax, you can request a copy of it online.
+If you need your limited company’s UTR number, you can request a copy of it online.

 Who do I give my UTR number to?